EricFromCanada/byte-bucket/README.rst

 `Apache 2.4 Configuration codeless language module`_
-   Update of John Gruber's `Apache Configuration Language Module`_ to include Apache 2.4 keywords and some bugfixes.
+   Update of John Gruber's `Apache Configuration Language Module`_ to include variables, Apache 2.4 keywords, and some bugfixes.

 `Make codeless language module`_
    Update of BBEdit's / TextWrangler's built-in module to include more keywords